lukiwieser/swaparoo/README.md

 There are also some dummy contracts for easier development & testing in `contracts/dummy-contracts`

+## Testcases

+Testcases for the smart contracts are definined in the folder `smart-contracts/test`.

+You can run all testcases with `npm run test`, or by specifing a file e.g. `npm run test test/SwaparooCore.js`.

 ## Frontend

 This project provides a simple frontend to interact with the contracts.